macp3o/nodejs-upgrade/README.md

 ##### *Automatically download and install Node.js directly from nodejs.org*

-`Latest NodeJS` downloads, validates the shasum, compiles, and installs a Node.js stable version.
+`Latest NodeJS` downloads, validates the shasum, compiles, and installs a Node.js stable version directly from the https://nodejs.org.
 This includes the node and npm executables.

 The script can install the latest stable version of Node.js, or a specific release.
-New versions override the previously installed version by latest-node.
+New versions override versions previously installed by `Latest NodeJS`.

 ## Usage